-Grace Murray Hopper's greatest love was not the Navy — it was the Navy's Mark I computer.
-As a lieutenant junior grade assigned to the Bureau of Ordnance Computation Project at Harvard University in 1943, Hopper adored this 8-foot-high, 8-foot-wide mass of relays, switches and vacuum tubes.
+Grace Murray Hopper's greatest love was not the Navy; it was the Navy's Mark I computer.
+As a lieutenant junior grade assigned to the Bureau of Ordnance Computation Project at Harvard University in 1943, Hopper adored this eight-foot-high, eight-foot-wide mass of relays, switches and vacuum tubes.

 Legend has it that once, during a malfunction that caused the Mark I to shut down every few seconds, a group of admirals came to see the machine in action.
 Hopper leaned against the Mark I and kept her finger discreetly on the start button to keep her beloved computer running.

-Along with her many awards, honorary degrees, and Navy Meritorious Service Medal (1980), in 1986 Hopper was awarded the Department of Defense's highest honor, the Defense Distinguished Service Medal.
+Along with her many awards, honorary degrees and Navy Meritorious Service Medal (1980), Hopper was awarded the Department of Defense's highest honor, the Defense Distinguished Service Medal, in 1986.